 360 Recycle transforming lives from rubbish

-Recently, Hospitality Jamaica caught up with him at the Health Home and Garden Expo at the National Arena and based on what was observed, his booth was welled attended, and he was perhaps the ‘star of the show’.
+Recently, Hospitality Jamaica caught up with him at the Health, Home and Garden Expo at the National Arena and based on what was observed, his booth was a hit, and he was perhaps the star of the show.

 Cole’s lifelike sculpted animals and life-size sculpture of National Hero Marcus Garvey were the pull.
-They are made of the same material as the aforementioned items, but the images look so “alive” and “real”, patrons could not resist touching them, and taking selfies with ‘Garvey’.
+They are made of the same material as the aforementioned items, but the images look so “alive” and “real”, patrons could not resist touching, and taking selfies with ‘Garvey’.

 “I haven’t got any form of training,” he said, in reference to sculpting.
 Yet, it was at Mico that the former visual arts teacher said he discovered that he could sculpt.
 There are two pieces of his work still at Mico since 2000, and two years ago he started a sculpture park there.

 He first got into business in 2010 after 15 years of classroom teaching, and has worked with cement, fibreglass, metal, etc. He started using recycled material in 2016.
-As a “material scientist” he went in search of lightweight, eco-friendly, durable materials with which to do his sculptures.
+As a “material scientist”, he went in search of a lightweight, eco-friendly, durable material with which to do his sculptures.
 He found garbage (paper, plastic, styrofoam, etc) and transformed them into a “blend of recyclables”.

 He invented a mixture called 360 RM to replace cement, and this is the material from which he now makes his sculptures.
 He has infused recycled material in his art and now operates a spin-off business called Sculptural Elements and Construction 01 Limited.

 With his wife and some of his six children active in the business, the family is actively protecting the local environment from harmful man-made refuse.
 They are into the business of “responsible artistic excellence”.